the-full-stack/fsdl-text-recognizer-project/lab5/readme.md

 This is done in `text_recognizer/paragraph_text_recognizer.py`, which loads both models, find line regions with one, and runs each crop through the other.

-We can see that it works as expected (albeit not too accurately yet) by running `pipenv run pytest -s text_recognizer/tests/test_paragraph_text_recognizer.py`.
+We can see that it works as expected (albeit not too accurately yet) by running `pytest -s text_recognizer/tests/test_paragraph_text_recognizer.py`.

 ## Things to try